Square joy: trapped rainwater

 A solution

-A natural question to ask is what is the water level above each bar?
+A natural first question is: what is the water level above each bar?
 If we knew that, summing contributions of levels above each bar would give us the answer.

-So let us focus on a bar at an arbitrary index i.
+So, let’s focus on the bar at an arbitrary index i.
 What would stop the water from flowing out?
-A bar that is higher than H[i].
+Another bar that is higher than H[i].
 Furthermore, we need bars higher than H[i] on both sides of i for the water to stay.
-So the level of water at index i is determined by the minimum of the highest bars on the left and on the right.
+So, the water level at index i is determined by the minimum of the highest bars on the left and right.

 Computing the highest bar to the left and to the right for each index is not efficient: we would need to make O(N2) steps.
-Luckily, there is a lot of duplication in this computation that we can eliminate.
-Instead of running the search from each position in the array, we can precompute left and right maxima all positions in two sweeps.
+Luckily, we can eliminate a lot of duplication in this computation.
+Instead of running the search from each position in the array, we can precompute the left and right maxima for all positions in two sweeps.

 The algorithm to compute the running left maximum is called prefix scan.
 We can compute the right maximum by running the same scan from right to left (i.e., performing a suffix scan).
 Taking the minimum of precomputed left and right maxima gives us the water level at each point.
-The difference between the water level and the bar height gives us the amount of water trapped at this position.
-Summing up these amounts gives us the answer.
+The difference between the water level and the bar height gives us the volume of water trapped at this position.
+Summing up all volumes gives us the answer.

 Translating our idea to J

-J is an interpreted language and it has a REPL.
-It is quite common for J programmers to build solutions incrementally by trying snippets of code in the REPL and observing the effects.
-The code in this article is also an interactive REPL session that you can replicate locally.
+j is an interpreted language and it has a repl.
+It’s pretty standard for j programmers to build solutions incrementally by trying snippets of code in the repl and observing the effects.
+The code in this article is also an interactive repl session that you can replicate locally.
 Let us get some data to play with.

 NB.
 Comments start with the symbol NB.